seekgenebio/seeksoultools/README.md

-# seeksoultools
+# SeekSoulTools

-SeekSoulTools is a comprehensive software suite developed by SeekGene for processing single-cell transcriptome data, supporting various single-cell sequencing data analysis workflows.
+SeekSoulTools is a professional bioinformatics toolkit developed by SeekGene for comprehensive single-cell transcriptome analysis.
+It provides robust solutions for RNA-seq, V(D)J sequencing, and full-length transcriptome analysis, featuring high accuracy, efficiency, and user-friendly interfaces.
+The toolkit is specifically optimized for SeekOne® series kits while maintaining compatibility with various custom designs.

 ## Features